What Is Formative Assessment And How Can You Best Use It To Improve Student Outcomes

 Although the feedback is provided by pupils, it is the responsibility of the teacher to ensure that pupils are given access to formative assessment opportunities that provide the teacher with accurate and ongoing feedback.
 The feedback must then also be used carefully to inform the teacher’s next steps.

-Formative assessment is also referred to as assessment for learning because it utilises assessment to ultimately help the learning process.
+Some people will use the term formative assessment as synonymous with assessment for learning or assessment as learning because it utilises assessment to ultimately help the learning process.

 Formative assessment vs summative assessment

-Formative assessment strategies offer assessment for learning; the goal is to provide teachers with the information they need to enhance and track student progress.
+Formative assessment strategies offer assessment for learning; they provide teachers with the information they need to enhance and track student progress.
+It is a great starting point to implement differentiation in teaching accurately.

 Summative assessment provides an assessment of learning and a measure of student performance.

-Summative assessments are more likely to take the form of high stakes classroom assessments, while examples of formative assessments will include low stakes quizzes or exit tickets.
+Summative assessments are more likely to take the form of high stakes classroom assessments like SATs, GCSEs or even end of year tests in a school.
+Examples of formative assessments will include low stakes quizzes or exit tickets.
 However, you cannot rely on the format of the assessment alone – it’s all about how it’s used.

 Read more: Formative and Summative Assessment: The Differences Explained